UKCloud/documentation/articles/shared/shared-how-access-centos-update-servers.md

 sslverify=1
 ```

+#### Download the configuration file

-2) Download the repo configuration file directly from the repo server, using the following command (where `<x>` is either 6, 7 or 8 depending on your version of CentOS):
+Download the repo configuration file directly from the repo server, using the following command (where `<x>` is either 6, 7 or 8 depending on your version of CentOS):

 **CentOS base updates and extras:**